For a fun and delicious way to use turnips, look no further than this Roasted Turnip Hummus!

 Preheat the oven to 400 degrees F. Line a baking sheet with parchment paper.
 Toss diced turnips in olive oil, salt and pepper, and spread on sheet.
 Bake for 20-30 minutes or until tender and slightly golden brown.

 In a high powered blender or food processor, combine roasted turnips with all other ingredients.
-Blend until smooth, drizzling small amounts of olive oil or water to promote blending.
+Blend until smooth, adding more olive oil or water as needed to promote blending.
 You may also add some more lemon juice if desired.

-Serve with fresh vegetables or pita chips.
+Serve with fresh vegetables, apples, or pita chips.
 Enjoy!

 Have a great Super Bowl weekend!
 Stay warm, stay safe, and Go Eagles!